Judas [Child 23]

 cf. "Oh, Judy, My Judy" (listed by Niles as a version of this ballad)

-NOTES: Many scholars have made attempts to locate "the earliest English Ballad."
+NOTES [2896 words]: Many scholars have made attempts to locate "the earliest English Ballad."
 Some examples of such claims are "Edward the Martyr" and "Merie Sungen the Muneches Bennen Ely (Merry Sang the Monks of Ely)."
-This is F. J. Child's candidate -- and, while his is not the last word, "Judas" certainly has a better claim than either of the other songs mentioned.
+Richard Faques (Fawkes) has been credited with publishing the earliest extant printed ballad, Skelton's "A Ballade of the Scottish King" (only copy, British Library, 1513?) -- but, of course, the author of that is known, and it never went into tradition, and there are certainly ballads that are older despite being printed later (and "A Gest of Robyn Hode" [Child 117] was almost certainly printed earlier, if you want a Child Ballad that was printed before Skelton's piece; it's just that the "Gest" is a romance, not a ballad).
+So there are many candidates for the title of "oldest ballad."
+This is F. J. Child's candidate -- and, while his is not the last word, "Judas" certainly has a better claim than any of the other songs mentioned.

 The betrayal of Jesus by Judas is told in Matt.
 26:14-16, 47f.; Mark 14:10-11, 43f.; Luke 22:3-6, 47f.; compare also John 13:2, 27, 18:2f.
 The story of Judas betraying Jesus for thirty pieces of silver is found only in Matt.
 26:15, with the sequel in 27:3-10 (it is based on Zech.
 11:12-13, which also mentions thirty pieces of silver, although in a completely different context).
 The notion of Judas as treasurer and thief occurs only in John 12:4-6, (13:29).

 The manuscript containing this piece is known by two catalog numbers, Trinity College (Cambridge) 323 and Trinity College (Cambridge) B 14.39.
-The former is the number in the continuous manuscript catalog; the latter in the classified catalog; the prefix "B" places it among the theological manuscripts (as opposed to "R" for historical manuscripts or "O" for manuscripts from the Gale collection; James, p. vii).
+The former is the number in the continuous manuscript catalog (the newer catalog; Boklund-Lagopolou, p.
+48); the latter in the classified catalog; the prefix "B" places it among the theological manuscripts (as opposed to "R" for historical manuscripts or "O" for manuscripts from the Gale collection; JamesMSS, p. vii).
+The volume as now bound seems to contain two separate manuscript books, both on vellum (Boklund-Lagopolou, p.
+49).
+Several different hands were involved; more on this below.

 Child later printed a corrected version, giving the readings of the manuscript verbatim (as read by Skeat).
 However, modern ballad scholars have almost always followed at least one of the imperfections of Child's original text (omitting duplicated lines, modifying the thorns, exchanging u and v, using Child's h instead of s, etc.)